 When: Sundays, mid-May to mid-October

-Among Washington State farmers markets, the Downtown Yakima Farmers Market has long been a favorite among fans of fresh fruit.
-The Yakima Valley abounds with orchards and vineyards, and you can shop for the region’s famous apples, cherries, plums, lavender, and more at this market that moved to Rotary Marketplace in 2025.
-Don’t miss fruit cobblers from Ahtanum Bakery, ciders from Wheel Line, and cold-press juices from Fiddle’s.
+Among Washington State farmers markets, the Downtown Yakima Farmers Market has long been a favorite for fans of fresh fruit.
+The Yakima Valley is home to many orchards and vineyards, and you can shop for the region’s famous apples, cherries, plums, lavender, and more.
+In 2025, the market moved to Rotary Marketplace.
+Don’t miss fruit cobblers from Ahtanum Berry Patch, ciders from Wheel Line, and artisan cheeses from Tieton Farm & Creamery.

 Pike Place Market, Seattle